najmulhasan-code/najmulhasan-code/README.md

 **BS in Computer Science** · Minors in Mathematics & Physics · Honors Student University of North Carolina at Pembroke

----

-### Research

-I am an undergraduate researcher advised by Dr. Prashanth BusiReddyGari at UNC Pembroke.
-Previously, I worked with Dr. Shaohu Zhang (UNC Pembroke / NC A&T).

-My research focuses on **Natural Language Processing**, specifically understanding how large language models behave under distribution shifts, adversarial inputs, and real-world deployment constraints.
-I am interested in building robust NLP systems that can generalize across languages and domains.

-Currently, I am working on **multi-agent reinforcement learning** for decentralized resource coordination, investigating emergent communication patterns and fairness in cooperative AI agents.

----
+Hi 👋!
+I work at the intersection of AI safety & alignment and natural language processing.
+Read my latest work, DPBench: Large Language Models Struggle with Simultaneous Coordination.
+I'm advised by Dr. Prashanth BusiReddyGari, previously worked with Dr. Shaohu Zhang, and am currently an AI Safety Research Fellow at Algoverse.

+My current work uses reinforcement learning (GRPO, QLoRA) to train LLMs as agents on classical concurrency problems like Dining Philosophers.

+I also founded and run UNC Pembroke's AI student organization, AI@UNCP, and have organized HackUNCP 2025 and HackUNCP 2026.

 ### Publications